tomjenningss/katacoda-labs/getting-started-guide/step1.md

 `}`

- Later, when you need to stop the server, simply press CTRL+C in the shell session where you ran the server, or run the liberty:stop-server goal from the start directory in another shell session:
+ Later, when you need to stop the server, simply press `CTRL+C` in the shell session where you ran the server.

-`click here to open a new shell session`{{execute}}

-`mvn liberty:stop-server`{{execute}}